 "Amazing what a little potion and magic can do to these poor humans." she mused.
 "Still, she will be a useful minion and just might get me closer to Sammy."

 It was a nice day for a flight.
 Thanks to her understanding of physics and magic Willow was enjoying the morning air up amongst the clouds.
 She had already woven simple spells to keep people and radar from noticing her, basically it was a magical way to politely ask them to ignore her presence.

 Sam was in a rush and almost didn't notice the Black Cadillac.
 Fortune smiled on them both as they hit their breaks simultaneously.
-Swerving, they avoid colliding with each other.
+Swerving, they avoid a nasty collision.
 Sam felt a little nauseous, like she got hit by a brick for a few moments, but it passed.
 She put it down to her near miss and rushing to the base.

 Rebecca slowed down after regaining control of her Cadillac.
 She was in shock, her thoughts whirling like a dervish, chief among them the realization that her reason for moving to this podunk town almost ran her off the road!
 Then it hit her like a ton of bricks.
 Sammy, her daughter, is a Slayer.

 Willow hovered above breathing a sigh of relief that the accident was averted.
 Floating above the tableau she realized that the woman on the motorcycle is a Slayer and the other one in the Cadillac is a Vampire.
 She started forward and then stopped, hard.
 Darn those metaphorical brick walls!

 "What the..." startled beyond words Willow sensed an other-worldly power.
 A power that felt old, ancient, and yet young at the same time.
 She considered flying to the mountain to take a peek but discounted it as it currently held NORAD.
 She so did NOT want any trouble from the Government, especially in light of what happened with the Initiative, thank-you-very-much!